michaelpatrickpurcell/grawlix/README.md

 One day, while preparing that week's Sunday comics, they noticed a curious phenomenon.
 Despite their best efforts, neither of the typesetters could devise a way to arrange the thirty-six pieces of type in a 6x6 grid such that every row and every column had one of each special character and one of each typeface.

 Eventually, they turned this puzzle into a two-player game that they could play as they worked.
 Both players would grab a handful of type at the beginning of the day.
 They would then take turns choosing a piece of type from their hand and placing it on the workbench next to a piece of type that had been played previously.

 Each new piece of type had to be placed in a row and column that did not already have a piece of type with the same special character or the same typeface.
-Furthermore, the grid could have no more than six rows and six columns.
+Also, to ensure that they could pack up when they went home for the evening without disrupting an incomplete game, the tiles on the workbench could span no more than six rows and six columns.

 The game continued in this way, with players refreshing their hands as necessary, until one player was unable to find a legal move.
 That player would be the loser of the game and would have to come in a few minutes early the next morning to make coffee.